LimpLight

 A cairn marking the boundary between Norway and Sweden in a remote area of the Arctic.
 Photo by Bjorn Christian Torrissen

 The UK Government has announced plans to take “full control” of borders unveiling an Australian-style points system to overhaul immigration law and close our borders to unskilled workers and those who can’t speak English.
 When we talk about taking “full control of our borders” aren’t we just allowing fear and anxiety to take control of our borders?
-Are we forgetting border controls escalate and will be reciprocated?
+Are we forgetting that border controls escalate and will be reciprocated?
 Have we given any thought to who in the end will wipe our bums?
+Are we not just trading hostility?

 Galeed, (we would perhaps call it a cairn) stood as a landmarked prayer.
 It provided a boundary to their hostility, an end to it.
 Significantly both Jacob and Laban refuse to take control of their new border.
 Instead they pray: “The Lord watch between you and me”.
 The Lord is the one they want to control their border and to watch their limits so that they never cross for harm but only cross for peace.